All Episodes

 It always happens.

-Well, I know, and we were assured of that yesterday.
+We were assured of that yesterday.

-You're gonna get your pay.
+You're going to get your back pay.

 Bunning is simply making a point.